St John the Baptist Church of England Primary School

 The Parent Teacher Association organises a number of enjoyable social occasions during the school year that not only raise funds to support various school projects and initiatives, but also bring parents, teachers, staff and children together outside school hours, in an enjoyable atmosphere.
 Parents with children attending school, together with the staff, are automatically members of the PTA.

 Volunteering to help

 Parents and community members are encouraged to take an active part in school life and we greatly value the skills they offer to the school.
-We have a comprehensive induction programme and all volunteers undertake Criminal Record Bureau checks.
+We have a comprehensive induction programme and all volunteers undertake DBS checks.
 Please contact the school office if you would like to be a volunteer.